 Segregated funds of the Company were invested in funds managed by IG Wealth Management and Mackenzie Investments.
 Mackenzie Investments also manages certain of the Company's portfolio investments.
-The Company also has interests in mutual funds, open-ended investment companies and unit trusts.
-Some of these funds are managed by related parties of the Company and the Company receives management fees related to these services.
-All transactions were provided at market terms and conditions (refer to note 14 in the Company's December 31, 2021 annual consolidated financial statements for further information).
+The Company also has interests in mutual funds, open-ended investment companies, unit trusts and private equity funds.
+Some of these funds are sub-advised by related parties of the Company, who are paid sub-advisory fees related to these services.
+During the year, the Company made additional investments in funds managed by related parties.
+All transactions were provided at market terms and conditions (refer to note 14 in the Company's December 31, 2022 annual consolidated financial statements for further information).